espocrm/documentation/docs/administration/troubleshooting.md

 ## Check system requirements

 At Administration > System Requirements.
-It's important that you have all required extensions installed.
+It's important that you have all required PHP extensions installed.

 ## Scheduled jobs are not working